Welcome to Life After 50

 Digging deeper, we surveyed 4,000 members of the general public, analysed the use of flippant ageist phrases across social media and investigated how the UK’s biggest brands represent the over-50s in their marketing campaigns.

-Coverage was 100% positive in sentiment and, most importantly, it aligned SunLife with its target audience.
+Coverage was 100% positive in sentiment and, most importantly, it aligned SunLife with its target audience – delivering on the core objective to position SunLife as a champion of over 50s.

 Our post-campaign analysis found 90% of the brand’s core audience group was pleased to see the issue talked about and 77% wanted to know more.